bititude/react-starter/README.md

 A starter template for react projects

-use `degit bititude/react-starter react-starter` to clone the repo without git data
+use `degit bititude/react-starter <your project folder name>` to clone the repo without git data

 > run `npm install -g degit` to install degit